 Al Ries, called “a legendary branding strategist,” also penned two more recommended marketing books, practically bibles–“The 22 Immutable Laws of Marketing” in 1994 with Jack Trout, and “The 22 Immutable Laws of Branding” with his daughter, Laura Ries, in 2002.

-Following the same breezy, straightforward style, Ries summarizes essential concepts with plenty of well-known examples to guide an effective marketing program and to build a brand.
+In the same breezy, straightforward style, Ries summarizes essential concepts with plenty of well-known examples.
 Both books are easy to read and worth referring to again and again.
 Consider them a practical, actionable road map to marketing success.

 The premise of this facile piece of pop sociology has built-in appeal: little changes can have big effects; when small numbers of people start behaving differently, that behavior can ripple outward until a critical mass or “tipping point” is reached, changing the world.
 Gladwell’s thesis that ideas, products, messages and behaviors “spread just like viruses do” remains a metaphor as he follows the growth of “word-of-mouth epidemics” triggered with the help of three pivotal types.